-You should expect to hear from us regularly this year; it is our goal to keep you informed of educational and operational updates, changes to policies or procedures, and updates on the health and wellness of members in our community to make certain that safety notifications, guidelines, and changes are known and understood.
+You should continue to expect to hear from us regularly this year as we keep you informed of educational and operational updates, changes to policies or procedures, and updates on the health and wellness of members in our community to make certain that safety notifications, guidelines, and changes are known and understood.

-You should expect that clear, consistent, and timely communications from key members of our school will be delivered via numerous vehicles that may include text, email, virtual town hall events, and digital newsletters.
-A dedicated web page, accessible directly or through the Patriot Portal, will archive all communications and informational resources from the school for easy reference.
+Communications from key members of our school will be delivered in a clear, consistent, and timely manner, via vehicles that may include text, email, virtual town hall events, and digital newsletters.
+A dedicated web page has gathered informational resources from the school for easy reference.

 Signage remains in key areas and campus access points such as building lobbies, dining halls, bathrooms, common areas, and parking lots to remind students, faculty, and staff of relevant safety protocols such as handwashing and social distancing.